Fall, Spring, Summer, Academic Year

 Summer Session II: Mid-June to mid-July

 Visit the USAC Czech Republic web site.
-Before proceeding any further, schedule a meeting with the UI Study Abroad advisor listed below to discuss your interest and receive application instructions.
+Before proceeding any further, schedule a meeting with the UI Study Abroad advisor to discuss your interest and receive application instructions.

 The Holy Roman Emperor, Charles IV, decided that Prague would become the capital of Europe in the 14th century and founded Charles University in 1348.
 USAC students have access to the computer facilities on campus during the week and all student apartments also have wireless internet.
 The USAC study center is located at the Charles University Institute of Language and Preparatory Studies.